 A student previously registered in a graduate program who has failed to maintain continuous enrollment or who has withdrawn or been withdrawn from the program, or a student who has failed to matriculate in accordance with the enrollment deadline and who wishes to resume studies, must file an application for readmission to graduate school by the regularly published deadlines for the semester or summer session and register during the usual registration period.
 The application for readmission is to be accompanied by official transcripts of any work attempted in the interim, a fee of $15.00, and any other relevant or required updated material.

 The re-application form is only to be used within two years of the original application.
 If more than two years have passed, applicants must complete a new application.
-The re-application form can be found at http://usm.maine.edu/graduateadmissions.
+The re-application form can be found online at http://usm.maine.edu/graduateadmissions.

 Classification of Admissions

 Regular admission is granted a student who has a record of high scholarship and about whom there is no question of ability to carry on graduate study.